aflin/rampart_docs/source/rampart-auth.rst

     * **Open redirect protection** — the ``returnTo`` parameter in login redirects is validated to be a local path.

+    * **OAuth state tokens** — OAuth flows use a random state token stored in LMDB with a 10-minute expiry to prevent CSRF attacks during the authorization redirect.
+The token is consumed on first use.

+    * **Display cookie** — the optional display cookie is **not** HttpOnly and is readable by client-side JavaScript.
+It should contain only non-sensitive display data (name, picture URL).
+      It does not grant authentication — the HttpOnly session cookie is the sole source of auth.

     * **Rate limiting** — the server's ``rateLimit`` configuration (see :doc:`rampart-server`) can be used to limit requests to